didwayg/sp24-lab9/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 16?

+- How to create an object persistence framework from scratch

+- How object persistence handles aliasing and circularity

+-The open close principle: software should be extendible rather than modifiable

 * What questions did you have about the material in the chapters?
 What did you find confusing?

 ### Exercise 0: Running the tests